The Heritage Kayaks Featherlite 9.5 Angler Kayak Review

-To be honest, most people who will like this kayak will not be attracted to rough waters and it is more suited to ponds, lakes and esturies for ultimate performance.
+To be honest, most people who will like this kayak will not be attracted to rough waters and it is more suited to ponds, lakes, and estuaries for ultimate performance.

 The deck of the kayak is mounted with a rod holder mounted onto the apex of the cockpit rim.
-There is also 2 flush mounted holders that can be fond on either side aft of the pit.
+There is also 2-flush mounted holders that can be found on either side aft of the pit.
 This is a great little addition to the kayak as you rod is a hand whenever you need it, so there is no scrambling around.

 If you do not manage to fit all of your equipment into the holders it is not too much of a problem due to the stability of the kayak you are unlikely to lose any equipment, unless you are unlucky.

 The stern is watertight and can be accessed via a hatch, where you will find good dry storage.
-One feature that we really like on this kayak is the electronic console that allows for dry storage and battery storage, if you are using fish finders.
+One feature that we really like on this kayak is the electronic console that allows for dry storage and battery storage if you are using fish finders for a kayak.

-The cockpit is reasonably large compared to standard kayaks and has foot pegs that can be customised to suit your needs.
-The foot pegs have use padding to increase comfort levels and you should not feel any pressure even after long periods of gliding through the water.
+The cockpit is reasonably large compared to standard kayaks and has foot pegs that can be customized to suit your needs.
+The foot pegs have to use padding to increase comfort levels and you should not feel any pressure even after long periods of gliding through the water.

 Just because the kayak is sparse does not mean it is no good, we do like a lot of things about this kayak and at such a reasonable price, it does not really matter that it is not all that in terms of features.

 Overall, the Heritage kayak is better than some of the other brands of kayaks on the market in the same price bracket and there are only a few niggling issues that we have with it, in terms, of the standing area and speed.
 The smaller issues, such as no anchor box, are easily glossed over and forgotten about.